 The Wizards (and Sauron) are all Maiar, and so are literally older than the universe, having sang it into being.

 Thor: Asgardians can live hundreds, if not thousands of years and still be physically capable of feats of strength.
 The same thing applies to Frost Giants.
 If Loki was born about the same time as the battle in the prologue, that makes him over 1040 years old.
 In the sequel, he comments that Asgardians can live for approximately 5000 years.
-In Infinity War Thor states he's 1500 years old, Loki is likely about the same age.
+In Infinity War Thor states he's 1500 years old, Loki is likely about the same age given they grew up together.

 In The Santa Clause, all the elves are played by children, one of whom informs Scott that she has "pointy shoes that are older than you".
 Judy, one of the head elves, looks to be about ten years old.
 When she mentions that it took her 1,200 years to perfect her cocoa recipe, Scott Calvin/Santa Claus tells her, "You know I must say, you look pretty good for your age," to which she hilariously responds, "Thanks... but I'm seeing someone in wrapping," eliciting a stare, a look of shock and a silently-mouthed "ooookay..." from Scott/Santa.